CrimsonChin/BrianDuckCMD/README.md

   2. Then he'd pick up a Table Top
   3. Finally Brian would be able to move the table
 5. Brian must put complete tables on the last work bench ready for collection.
 6. Brian doesn't mind repetition.
 He can handle loops now.
 Its pretty simple, Brian works for bread.
+If you leave bread at a work bench bryan will go back to get it.
+For example: ++[>+<-] means
+  1. "+" Leave a pieces of bread on a workbench as a snack.
+  2. "+" Leave a second piece of bread.
+  3. "[" Then start the loop .
+  4.  ">" He moves one space right
+  5. "+" And drops another piece of bread.
+  9. "<" He goes back to the orignal bench
+  10. "-" and eats the bread.
-If you leave bread at a work bench bryan will go back to get it so ++[>+<-] means leave two pieces of bread on a workbench as a snack.
-Then start the loop "[".
-He moves one space right ">" and drops another piece of bread "+-".
-He goes back to the orignal bench and eats the bread "-".
-But there is still one piece of bread on that workbench so he continues the loop again until there is no more bread left.
+  11. "]" Time to go back to where we started But there is still one piece of bread on that workbench so he continues the loop again until there is no more bread left.
 (Note: see brainfuck for a better explanation)